 Before starting we want once again to stress that the 6DKF does not like violence, do not like war.
-When we discusses these topics we talk only in terms of understanding and we never encourage to the use of violence.
+When we discuss these topics we talk only in terms of understanding and we never encourage the use of violence.

 The use of violence is the worst human intellect defeat.

-Said this, in the martial arts we can recognize, among the many shades, 6 basic types of clash.
-Here they are (in order from the most soft to the extreme one):
+Said this, in the martial arts we can recognize, among the many shades, 6 basic types of clashes.
+Here they are (in order from the softest to the extreme one):

 - The exchange of declared techniques (as study/assessment, included for example in Karate)